plutov/slack-stranger-bot/README.md

 Meet strangers in your company, explore new people.
 Fully anonymous and secure, bot doesn't store any data.

+Bot removes all mentioned usernames from original message.

 ### How it works?

  - User opens conversation with Stranger Bot.